 Popular Dance

 The secular tendencies of the Renaissance resulted in a surge of dance music.
-Much of the instrumental music of the Renaissance was based on popular dance forms such as the pavane, galliard, bourrée and jig.
+Much of the instrumental music of the Renaissance was based on popular dance forms such as the pavane, galliard, bourrée, and jig.

 Dance music was popular entertainment in homes and royal courts.
 This music was optimized for enjoyment of the player and listener, featuring virtuosity and expressiveness.
-In other words, moving away from being danceable.
+In other words, it was moving away from being danceable.

 Praetorius